calliope-project/calliope/doc/user/analysing.rst

 .. note::

-    For similar results in the command line interface, you'll currently need to save your model to netcdf (``--save_netcdf={filename.nc}``) then load it into a Calliope Model object in Python.
+    For similar results in the command line interface, you'll currently need to save your model to netcdf (:sh:`--save_netcdf={filename.nc}`) then load it into a Calliope Model object in Python.
 Once there, you can use the above functions to get your SVGs.

 -----------------
 Reading solutions